 Programmed setpoints are defined as either CONTROL or SAFETY SHUTDOWN.
-Manifold air pressure (MAP) and kW (if watt transducers and current transformers are used) are the only CONTROL setpoint and are used to determine the engine load "window" in which Bi-Fuel operation will be allowed.
+A control setpoint violation will deactivate Bi-Fuel mode, returning the engine to 100% diesel fuel operation.
+Once the control setpoint violation is no longer present the system will automatically return to Bi-Fault mode.
+Manifold air pressure (MAP) and kW (if watt transducers and current transformers are used) are the only CONTROL setpoints used to determine the engine load "window" in which Bi-Fuel operation will be allowed.
 The control panel uses the engine MAP and/or kW data to determine engine load and the user is able to program minimum and maximum MAP and/or kW values, where the minimum value sets the "light-load limit" for Bi-Fuel operation and the maximum value sets the "high-load limit" for Bi-Fuel operation.

-All other monitored parameters are defined as SAFETY SHUTDOWN; in the event a programmed limit is exceeded, the control panel will deactivate Bi-Fuel mode and return the engine to 100% diesel fuel operation.
+All other monitored parameters are defined as SAFETY SHUTDOWN; in the event a programmed safety limit is exceeded, the control panel will indicate a fault and deactivate Bi-Fuel mode, returning the engine to 100% diesel fuel operation.
+Once the fault is cleared, a manual reset of the panel is required in order to return to Bi-Fault mode.